 DLL rules do affect performance if they are not carefully implemented.

-It is possible especially with DLL rules enable to exceed GPO or the Applocker database size with too many approvals.
+It is possible with the DLL rules to exceed GPO or the Applocker database size with too many approvals.
 Approved files will become unapproved and subsequently denied.